TRIQS/cthyb_matrix/doc/index.rst

 The hybridization-expansion matrix solver
 =========================================

-The hybridization-expansion matrix solver allows to solve the generic problem of a quantum impurity embedded in a conduction bath.
+The :ref:`TRIQS-based <triqslibs:welcome>` hybridization-expansion matrix solver allows to solve the generic problem of a quantum impurity embedded in a conduction bath.
 The "impurity" can be any set of orbitals, on one or several atoms.
 To be more specific, the Hamiltonian of the problem has the form: